 On the other hand, if your down payment is large enough or the car’s resale value is high enough that you’ll never owe more than the car is worth, gap insurance is unnecessary.
 Similarly, if you do owe more than the car is worth but you have the resources to pay the difference if the worst happens, it might be worth taking the risk.

-Gap insurance pays the difference between the balance of a lease or loan on a car and what the vehicle is actually worth if it is declared a total loss.
-Gap insurance, which stands for guaranteed asset protection, pays off the remaining balance owed so that you don't have to make payments on a car that is no longer drivable.… read full answer
+Gap insurance is an optional type of car insurance coverage that pays the difference between the balance on a car loan or lease and what the vehicle is actually worth if it is declared a total loss.
+Gap insurance ensures you don't have to make payments on a car that is no longer drivable.… read full answer

 Gap coverage usually only applies when a driver has comprehensive and collision insurance.
 Collision or comprehensive coverage will pay out the car’s value if it’s a total loss, and then gap insurance fills in the rest.